wisniewskikr/chrisblog-it-cloud/spring-cloud/routing/springcloud-springboot3-gateway-secured/README.md

 * **Java**: object-oriented programming language
 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Spring Cloud Gateway**: Spring Cloud Gateway is a reactive, API gateway service in the Spring Cloud ecosystem.
 It provides routing, load balancing, and API request handling.
 Built on top of Spring WebFlux, it allows dynamic routing, filtering, and monitoring of requests to various microservices, acting as a reverse proxy with features like path rewriting, rate limiting, and security integration.
+**Keycloak**: Keycloak is an open-source identity and access management solution that provides features like single sign-on (SSO), user federation, identity brokering, and role-based access control (RBAC).
+It allows secure authentication and authorization for web apps and services with minimal setup.

 USAGES